RobertsLab/Paper-geoduck-eelgrass-OA/README.md

 ### scripts-notebooks
-All R scripts for data analyses, Markdown notebooks for data processing steps not executed in R
+All R scripts for data analyses, Markdown notebooks for data processing steps not executed in R Scripts are numbered sequentially in order of execution, and names indicate contents/steps executed in each notebook.
+Each notebook also contains details.

 ### data
 Raw, QC'd and annotated data, organized into subdirectories by DIA, SRM and Environmental